flarum/docs/extend/internationalization.md

 - Translations used by both the extension and the core should go in the `core.ref` namespace.

 Third-party extensions are welcome to reference keys in the `core.ref` namespace, but please be aware that we cannot add translations to this namespace based on reuse in third-party extensions.
-A third-party dev who wants to reuse a translation from a namespace other that `core.ref` will need to add a properly keyed duplicate translation to the extension's locale file.
+A third-party dev who wants to reuse a translation from a namespace other than `core.ref` will need to add a properly keyed duplicate translation to the extension's locale file.

 No extension should ever reference a key from another extension, as doing so will result in a dependency.